 We had the good fortune of connecting with Jene Kapela and we’ve shared our conversation below.

-essay about biosphere
+five paragraph essay about yourself

 Hi Jene, have there been any changes in how you think about work-life balance?

 I work with coaching clients all the time who say they want to have better work-life balance.
 They talk about work-life balance like it is something tangible that’s just out of their reach.
 They feel like they’re doing something wrong because they don’t have it.
 I used to feel the same way.
 My response now?
 There’s no such thing as work-life balance.
 But there is such a thing as wellbeing.
 When people talk about wanting better work-life balance, what they are really talking about is wanting more time for the things that matter most to them.
 They feel the dissonance between how they are spending their time and how they want to be spending their time, and this makes them frustrated and unhappy.
 Most people think if they could only work less, they would have more time for other things.
 This doesn’t necessarily lead to balance.
 True balance can only be achieved when you are satisfied with the energy you’re putting into and what you’re getting out of the different aspects of life that are important to your overall wellbeing.

 I know plenty of people who work insane hours, but they have balance – because they are living their purpose, and they are still committed to making time for the things that are most important to them.
 And they do this without feeling guilty about it!
 Wellbeing is about living life positively and feeling fulfilled.
 Wellbeing requires balance among your career (purpose), social life and relationship, finances, physical health, and community.
 We must have the same high level of satisfaction with each of the elements of wellbeing in order for us to function at our best.
 Learning this has changed how I look at life.
 It isn’t all just about how hard we work!